gchochla/legm/README.md

-# LeGM: Your trusted general manager to keep you sane during your LM experiments
+# LeGM: Your trusted general manager to keep you sane during your ML experiments

 Utilities:
 - [ExperimentHandler](./docs/handler.md): logs and differentiates between experiments.
 Easily configure experiments with argparse.